Running Online Services at Riot: Part III: Part Deux

 Infrastructure as code

 With OpenContrail providing an API to configure our networking, we now have the opportunity to automate our application’s networking needs.
 At Riot, we embrace continuous delivery as a best practice for releasing our applications.
-This means that every commit of code to master is potentially releasable.
+This means that every commit of code to the main branch is potentially releasable.
 In order to get to that state, the application must go through rigorous test automation and have a fully automated build and deployment pipeline.
 These deploys should also be repeatable and reversible in the case of problems.
 One of the complications of this approach is that an application’s functionality is not just its code, but also its environment, including the network features it depends on.

 To make builds and deploys repeatable, every part of an application and its environment should be versioned and auditable (so we know who changed what).
 That means that I not only have every version of my application’s code in source control, but I have also described its environment in source control and versioned them together.